遊人初樂歲華新。

 歌鼓驚山草木動,

+They make much noise on leaving their house in the morn.
 Songs and drums jar the hills and shake trees, grass and thorn;

 箏飄散野烏鴦馴。